First, congratulations, you are a perceptive parent and trying to find solutions to help your teenager be mentally healthier.

 3. Educate you and your teenager on food and the brain

 Look, at thirteen I was still a picky eater.
 As I became older I eventually made myself try and like the healthier foods – and this wasn’t easy.
-I gagged on avocados the first two times… (and this was in my thirties) But damnit I was going to eat those healthy Omega 3’s… (I LOVE avocado now).
+I gagged on avocados the first two times… (and this was in my thirties) But dammit I was going to eat those healthy Omega 3s… (I LOVE avocado now).

-Explain to your teen that their tastebuds are constantly changing.
-They might have tried a food last year and thought it gross but since their pallet is constantly growing sophisticated, as they are, this year they might like the taste of….tomatoes.
+Explain to your teen that their taste buds are constantly changing.
+They have tried a food last year and thought it was gross.
+Yet, since their palate is constantly growing more sophisticated, they like the taste of tomatoes this year.
 (Favorite advice from my son’s pediatrician.
-I’m constantly able to remind him of this wisdom.)
+I’m constantly capable of reminding him of this wisdom.)

-Foods high in Omega 3’s are believed and depression fighting spices are proven to help inflammation in the brain, giving the brain nutrients it needs to build serotonin levels.
+Foods high in Omega 3s are believed to help inflammation in the brain.
+Depression fighting spices are proven to supply essential nutrients for building serotonin levels.
 The brain needs oxygen, too much caffeine can lessen the amount of oxygen to the brain.
 You can find more details about how food can effect the brain with some great resources.

-Genius Foods by Mac Lugavere is a great book to start off with.
-(Grab your highlighter for chapter eight and then give it to your teen and let them know there is no pressure but you believe it is a helpful option).
-Max Lugavere also has a great podcast about food and the way it effects the brain – doesn’t hurt to listen while driving, lots of great information from a young, cool guy (or what your teen might refer to as ‘wigged’).
+Genius Foods by Max Lugavere is a great book to start off with.
+(Grab your highlighter for chapter eight.
+Give it to your teen and let them know there is no pressure.
+You believe it is a helpful choice).
+Max Lugavere also has a great podcast about food.
+It explores the way food affects the brain.
+It doesn’t hurt to listen while driving.
+There’s lots of great information from a young, cool guy.
+(Your teen refer to him as ‘wigged’).

 4. Talk to your teen about sleep and the effects it has on the brain, not just the body.

 According to UCLA health.org the teen needs about nine hours of sleep each night.
-So, when your teen sleeps in on the weekends don’t fuss because their busy brain is probably trying to catch up from the week.
+So, when your teen sleeps in on the weekends, don’t fuss.
+Their busy brain is probably trying to catch up from the week.

 Think of all the things in your teens life causing lack of sleep… homework?
 A job?
 Sports?
 Tv?